-Congratulations to Keri Roberts, a member of Central ESP.
-WEA ESP ACT Chair Rochelle Greenwell surprised Roberts at her Bremerton home on March 31 to inform Roberts of her selection as the 2021 ESP of the Year in an event Rochelle shared live in a zoom call from her phone with other WEA leaders.
+Congratulations to Keri Roberts from Central Kitsap ESP.
+WEA ESP ACT Chair Rochelle Greenwell surprised Roberts at her Bremerton home on March 31 to inform Roberts of her selection as the 2021 WEA ESP of the Year in an event Rochelle shared live in a Zoom call from her phone with other WEA leaders.
 She presented Roberts with flowers, an award plaque and balloons.
-Roberts was also congratulated by WEA officers Larry Delaney, Janie White and other leaders in a zoom call, and will be honored at this year's WEA RA in mid-April.
+WEA officers Larry Delaney, Janie White and other leaders also joined in the Zoom call.
+In mid April, Roberts was honored at WEA's virtual Representative Assembly.

 Education support professionals play a key role in ensuring student success, and their impact is even stronger when there are clear expectations, when they are valued, and when they have opportunities for professional learning and supports throughout their careers.View trainings